Comprehensive Security Solutions for Your Organization

 🔍 Monitoring and Control

-• Rights Management: Control of data usage after access
+Rights Management: Control of data usage following access

-• Data Retention: Secure storage and deletion of data
+Data Retention: Secure retention and deletion of data

 How can an organization improve its application security?

-Application security is a critical aspect of cyber security, as vulnerabilities in applications are frequently exploited for attacks.
+Application security is a critical aspect of cyber security, as vulnerabilities in applications are frequently exploited in attacks.

 💻 Application Security Challenges

-• Insecure Dependencies: Vulnerabilities in used libraries and frameworks
+Insecure Dependencies: Vulnerabilities in libraries and frameworks in use

 🔒 Secure Development Practices

-• Secure Coding Guidelines: Guidelines for secure programming
+Secure Coding Guidelines: Guidelines for secure programming practices

 🛠 ️ Security Tools and Techniques